l1mey112/logical-transformer/README.md

 )
 ```

+notes:
+- transformations pertaining to control flow can't use exceptions, if existing code uses exceptions it would get in the way. use `yield`, loops, `continue`, etc instead.

+style points:
+- nice comments, use some ascii art to explain
+- nice varnames

 # and, or, not

 these operators have very low "bind power" - "precedence" - etc, we don't need to account for everything else.